Things to know when you are divorcing a narcissist

 - Can be very difficult to co-parent with.

 Divorcing a narcissist can be a lot to deal with on your own.
 But it doesn’t have to be that way.
 The right team of family lawyers can help you minimise these negative effects, and help you grow stronger than before.

 Please call us now on (08) 9381 0208 or fill out this form to schedule your first 30-min free telephone appointment.
-We are family lawyers Perth clients come to for experts that understand the complexities of not just family law, but family life too.
+We are the family lawyers whose clients come to us for experts that understand the complexities of not just family law, but family life too.

 If you want to read more about people’s experiences in divorce and separation with a narcissistic person, you can find some very comprehensive and personal accounts at Psychology Today, Ravishly, and Women’s Health Magazine.